freeletics/khonshu/docs/codegen/get-started.md

 key for the lookup.
 It is expected that the app will provide it through its `Application` class or an `Activity`.

-For convenience purposes the generated component will make the `Bundle` with arguments and a `SavedStateHandle` available which can be injected to classes like the state machine to save state.
-When injecting either of them the `@ForScope(ExampleScope::class)` qualifier needs to be used.
+For convenience purposes the generated component will make the instance of `route` that was used to navigate to the screen and a `SavedStateHandle` available which can be injected to classes like the state machine to save state.
+When injecting the `SavedStateHandle` a `@ForScope(ExampleScope::class)` qualifier needs to be added.

+## NavDestination

+A `NavDestination` is automatically generated for each annotated screen.
+The type of the generated destination is determined by the `destinationType` parameter of the annotation.

+To avoid having to access any generated code the destination is directly contributed to a `Set<NavDestination>` which can then be injected where the `NavHost` or `NavHostFragment` is created.
+By default this set lives in the `AppScope` component, but this can be changed by setting a different scope marker class to `destinationScope`.
+It's also possible to use `destinationScope` to create distinct sets of destinations.
+For example if an app has a logged in and a logged out component, their scopes could be used as `destinationScope` depending on whether a screen is shown in the logged in or logged out state.

+## Navigation set up

+The integration of Khonshu's Codegen and Navigation libraries also expects a `NavEventNavigator` to be injectable.
+This can be easily achieved by adding `@SingleIn(ExampleScope::class)
+@ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)`
+to a subclass of it.
+The generated code will automatically take care of setting up the navigator by calling `NavigationSetup` for compose and `handleNavigation` for Fragments inside the generated code.

+## Sharing objects between screens

+Sometimes it is needed to share an object between 2 or more screens, for example in a flow of screens that are connected to each other and work on the same data.
+This is possible by using the route of the first screen in the flow as `parentScope` for the other scopes.
+Internally this will cause the generated component for the first screen to become the parent for the components of the other screens.

+This then allows injecting anything that is available in the scope of the first screen, including the `SavedStateHandle` and route of the initial/parent screen.

 ## Example